Last updated: December 1, 2022

 The History of the Limited Liability Company

 The first LLC was created in Wyoming in 1977.
-The state of Wyoming was looking for a way to attract more businesses to the state and decided that the LLC was the perfect solution.
+The state of Wyoming was looking for a way to attract more business entities to the state and decided that the limited liability company was the perfect solution.

 In the following years, other states began to follow suit and pass their own LLC legislation.
 The first state to do so was Florida, in 1982.
 By the 1990s, every state had some form of LLC legislation on the books.

-The popularity of the LLC continued to grow in the 2000s, and it's now considered to be one of the most popular business structures in the United States.
+The popularity of the limited liability company continued to grow in the 2000s, and it's now considered to be one of the most popular business structures in the United States.

 Why Form an LLC?